qcenturion/arion_agents/docs/issues/2024-09-persistent-rag-storage.md

 ## Notes
 - Evaluate whether the runtime should call Qdrant directly (bypassing the service) once persistence is in place.
-- Ensure smoke tests still exist for the in-memory mode (useful for CI or offline runs).
+- Ensure smoke tests still exist for a fallback in-memory mode (useful for CI or offline runs).
+- The updated service runs Qdrant in embedded mode inside `service.py`, pointing it at a configurable storage path (default `./data/qdrant`).
+Bind that directory as a volume when starting the existing FastAPI container so data survives restarts.
+- If we later adopt a standalone Qdrant container, reuse the same storage directory and rely on its write-ahead log for durability.
+Snapshots become optional unless we want manual checkpoints.